jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

     (ii) to its purchaser at or from the place; and (b) the form of its delivery complies with any regulations made under section 81(1)﻿(13) that are in force.
 (3) Subsection (1) does not apply to a regulated product or package that is visible in a way that complies with any relevant temporary transitional exemption regulations in force under section 81(1)﻿(14).
+(3A) Subsection (1) does not apply to a specialist vape retailer in relation to a vaping product.
+(3B) A specialist vape retailer must not display a vaping product or its packaging in a way that makes it visible from outside their place of business.
-(4) A person who, without reasonable excuse, contravenes subsection (1) commits an offence and is liable to a fine not exceeding $10,000.
+(4) A person who, without reasonable excuse, contravenes subsection (1) or (3B) commits an offence and is liable to a fine not exceeding $50,000.

 ### Subpart 6 — Information and warnings at point of sale and on Internet